OpenDSA/OpenDSA-LTI/README.md

  * RST - link this to the **RST** folder inside the OpenDSA repository
  * Configuration - link this to the **config** folder within the OpenDSA repository
 5. Run a developer instance with ** rails server ** in the root directory
+6. Now just access the site from localhost.

 Documentation and Support
 -------------------------

 ### Project (Configuration Editor)
 This is a basic rails application and follows the conventions of a rails application for the most part.
 In addition to a rails application, this project uses [AngularJS](https://docs.angularjs.org/guide/directive) heavily.
+The UI uses [Bootstrap](http://getbootstrap.com) heavily.
 I'll go over some of the important pieces specific to this project.

 **vendor/assets/bower_components** - this is where bower components are installed.